-This article was last updated on 14th May 2020 at 10:30 BST.
-Have a question about any of the Covid-19 VAT measures?
-Then book a free call with our VAT experts to discuss any of the Covid-19 VAT updates below in more detail.
+This article was last updated on 8th July 2020 at 16:00 BST.
+Have a question about any of the COVID-19 VAT measures?
+Then book a free call with our VAT experts to discuss any of the COVID-19 VAT updates below in more detail.

 Currently, there is no postponement for the filing date and deadline for VAT returns.
 However, if the submission of a return be delayed or payment made late, it is possible to apply for a waiver of penalties that are imposed as long as the business can demonstrate that the delay was due to Covid-19 and its impact on the business.

 A temporary one-month suspension of VAT payments for businesses with a turnover higher than DKK 50Million.
 This applies from the March 2020 tax return to 25th May 2020.

 The Ministry of Finance is preparing to borrow up to EUR 1 Billion to boost business in a state of crisis due to the spread of and to mitigate the effects of the crisis.

 Businesses can apply for a tax payment suspension if they provide evidence of them affected by Covid-19.
 However, at present, it appears that it only applies to direct taxes but could be extended to VAT in due course.

 Business can defer tax payments on request.
 The Government also decided to facilitate refunds to businesses by requiring the State Revenue Service to reimburse the approved value added tax (VAT) amount to all taxpayers within 30 days of the VAT filing deadline, without accruing tax until the end of the tax year, with effect from 1st April 2020.
 Accordingly, it is also planned to return the amount of confirmed VAT currently accrued until the end of 2020, in accordance with the VAT returns already submitted for January and February 2020.
 A revision of the rate of VAT over payment is possible in 2021 if there are justified reasons.